geosolutions-it/MapStore2/docs/user-guide/catalog.md

 * **Type** the Title (e.g. *GeoPortal of Firenze*).

-In addition to basic informations, the user can costumize the Service with other useful parameters: Search on selection, Preview and Image format.
+In addition to basic information, the user can customize the Service with other useful parameters: Search on selection, Preview and Image format.

 * **Expand** the Advanced Settings window;